 According to the Existing Home Sales Report from the National Association of Realtors (NAR), the monthly inventory of homes has been below six months for the last few years.

 Need a Mortgage in Washington State?

-Will you need mortgage financing to buy a home in Washington State in 2020?
+Will you need mortgage financing to buy a home in Washington State?
 Sammamish Mortgage can help.
 We offer a wide variety of mortgage programs and tools with flexible qualification criteria.
 We serve the entire state, as well as the broader Pacific Northwest region that includes Washington, Oregon, Colorado, and Idaho.
 Please contact us today with any financing-related questions you have.